ingresso-group/slate/source/includes/_intro.md

 * Returned data is as simple as possible for the task in-hand
 * Transaction flow is as simple as possible for the task in hand
-* Default missing parameters sensibly instead of erroring
+* Default missing parameters sensibly instead of returning an error
 * Always try and complete a call in some way instead of erroring